Trebuchet vs Catapult: Understanding the Differences Between Medieval Siege Machines

 • Incorrect release angle

-• Loose components
+• Loose structural components

 Weak Structure

-Reinforcing the frame often improves performance.
+A stronger frame often improves both stability and launch performance.

 Trebuchet vs Catapult Meme Culture

-• Impressive engineering
+• Demonstrate impressive engineering

 Modern Educational Uses

-Instead, they are used for:
+Instead, they are commonly used for:

-• Physics education
+• Physics demonstrations

-• Engineering demonstrations
+• Engineering education

 • Historical reenactments

-• STEM projects
+• STEM competitions

 Which is stronger, a trebuchet or a catapult?